A food business is any organisation that sells food or drink.

-You must confirm your classification with your EHO before proceeding any further with your application.
+You must confirm your classification with your Environmental Health Officer (EHO) before proceeding any further with your application.

 If you fall under class 4, you do not need to register your food business.
 However, you must submit to Council a Notification of a Food Premises (92 KB).
 Council may request further information to ensure you are not in a higher classification.

 Setting up a Food Business / Altering a Food Business

-It is recommended that you submit plans for approval prior to any structural works / refurbishments commencing on any building or premises.
+It is recommended that you submit plans for approval prior to any structural works or refurbishments commencing on any building or premises.